norcams/iaas/docs/team/operations/himlarcli/scripts.rst

 =======

 Simple overview with some of the most important actions.
-More actions might exists so, please refer to the help text.
+More actions might exist, so please refer to the help text.

 =========== =========== ====================
 script       actions     notes